josevnz/kismet_home/RaspBerryPiWirelessSecurity/Wireless security using Raspberry PI 4, Kismet and Python.md

         return json.loads(r.text)
 ```

-The way Kismet API works is that you make the API KEY part of the query or you define it in the KISMET cookie, I chosse to populate the cookie.
+The way Kismet API works is that you make the API KEY part of the query, or you define it in the KISMET cookie, I choose to populate the cookie.

-Implemented the following methods:
+KismetWorker implements the following methods:

 * **check_session**: It checks if your API KEY is valid.
 If not it will throw an exception
 * **check_system_status**: Validates if the administrator (you most likely) defined an administrator for the Kismet server.
 If not, then all the API queries will fail